cablej/voter-reg-tables/panama.md

-## Colorado Voter Registration Tables
+## Panama Voter Registration Tables

 This page contains tables describing the voter registration system of Panama.
 A full explanation of the table properties can be found in our paper, [A Systematization of Voter Registration Security]().